This city is offering you $10,000 to move there

 According to Labor Department statistics, the Tulsa metro area has an unemployment rate of 3 percent, ranking 110th out of all areas, but still below the national rate of 3.7 percent.

-To qualify for Tulsa Remote, applicants must be at least 18 years old and be employed with a company that allows them to work remotely.
+To qualify for Tulsa Remote, applicants must be at least 18 years old and employed with a company that allows them to work remotely.
 Entrepreneurs who do not reside in Tulsa County can also apply.
-The total package of $10,000 spread out over a year covers $2,500 for moving expenses, monthly payments of $500 to help cover rent, and $1,500 after living in Tulsa for one year, according to Levit.
+The total package of $10,000 spread out over a year covers $2,500 for moving expenses, monthly payments of $500 to help cover rent and $1,500 after living in Tulsa for one year, according to Levit.
 “There are other benefits that make the offer even richer, which include about $300 per month in additional rental assistance,” Levit said.
 Applicants will go through a video interview and visit the city before they are made an offer.

-The remote employees and entrepreneurs who move to Tulsa will also receive free coworking space to do business, offered by 36 Degrees North, in downtown Tulsa, according to Levit.
+The remote employees and entrepreneurs who move to Tulsa will also receive free co-working space to do business, offered by 36 Degrees North, in downtown Tulsa, according to Levit.

 Several other cities offer major incentives to people willing to relocate, according to CNBC.
-Students who have graduated in the last 10 years with a degree in a STEAM program (science, technology, engineering, art, or math) can get up to $15,000 from the Community Foundation of St. Clair to pay off their student loans, if they move to St. Clair, Mich., where the joblessness rate is 3.9 percent.
-The Hamilton Community Foundation in Hamilton, Ohio, offers recent college graduates up to $5,000 to relocate, if they have already secured a job there.
+Students who have graduated in the past 10 years with a degree in a STEAM program (science, technology, engineering, art or math) can get up to $15,000 from the Community Foundation of St. Clair to pay off their student loans if they move to St. Clair, Mich., where the joblessness rate is 3.9 percent.
+The Hamilton Community Foundation in Hamilton, Ohio, offers recent college graduates up to $5,000 to relocate if they have already secured a job there.
 The area has an unemployment rate of 3.7 percent.
 And in New Haven, Conn., people can get $10,000 in interest-free loans on their first home.
 The unemployment rate there is 3.9 percent.
 To encourage residents to plant even deeper roots, families could be eligible for $40,000 for in-state college tuition, if their children graduate from public school in New Haven.

 Spokesmen for the three programs did not immediately respond to requests for comment.